TikTok-Hackathon-2024-Team-Geniuses/TikTok_Main/README.md

 npm run dev
 ```

 This will start the Vite development server.
-Open your browser and navigate to `http://localhost:3000/` to see the app running. 🚀
+Open your browser and navigate to `http://localhost:3000/` (sometimes it will generate a different port number eg: #:5147 ) to see the app running. 🚀

 ## 📂 Project Structure